meotism/flashcard/README.md

    - **Example**: Sentence using the word (optional, needed for Fill the Blank game)
    - **Translation**: Translation to your native language (optional)
 3. Click "Add Word"
+4. **Automatic Features**:
+   - IPA pronunciation (UK & US) is fetched automatically from Cambridge Dictionary
+   - Audio pronunciation URLs are retrieved and playback buttons are added
+   - Click the 🔊 button to hear the pronunciation

 ### Playing Flashcard Game
 1. Go to the "Flashcard" tab